Open-Models/Base/README.md

 ## Licenses ⚖️

-All resources in this brick of knowledge can be freely used, modified and shared for your own uses.
+All resources in this knowledge base can be freely used, modified and shared for your own uses.
 Viral license, modifications/forks must be redistributed under CC BY-SA license.

-Quotes to redirect to the brick are appreciated!
+Quotes to redirect to the base are appreciated!

 [GNU AGPL](LICENCE) & [CC BY-SA 4.0](LICENCE_CC_BY_SA_4).